Vishnupriya609/100DaysofCoding/Day 13/Notes.md

     }
 }
 ```
-**5.switch statement : A switch statement is used to execute one block of code among many options based on the matching case value.**
+**5.switch statement : A switch statement is a value-based conditional statement.
+It is used to execute one block of code among many options based on the matching case value.**
+**Using Break Keyword**
+## The break keyword is used to terminate the current block or loop immediately in Java.

+## In a switch statement, break stops the execution after the matching case.
+*If break is not used, execution continues to the next cases.
+This is called fall-through.*
 ## Syntax
 ```
 switch(expression) {